chrisnowlin/pocket_musec/docs/SETUP.md

 ## Verification Steps

-### 1. Test Authentication
+### 1. Access the Web Interface

-Navigate to `http://localhost:5173` and log in with:
+Navigate to `http://localhost:5173` in your browser.
+The web interface provides access to all PocketMusec functionality without requiring CLI commands.
-- Email: `admin@example.com`
-- Password: `Admin123` (or whatever you set)

-You should see the dashboard.

-### 2. Test Image Upload
+### 2. Test Core Features

+#### Image Upload and Processing
-1. Click "Upload Images" on the dashboard
+1. Click "Upload Images" in the sidebar
 2. Drag and drop a sheet music image or diagram
 3. Wait for OCR and vision AI processing
-4. Verify extracted text and analysis appear
+4. Verify extracted text and analysis appear in the results

+#### Lesson Generation
+1. Click "New Lesson" to start creating a lesson
+2. Add context with uploaded images
+3. Receive AI-generated, standards-aligned content
+4. Export the lesson as Markdown or PDF

+#### Embeddings Management
+1. Navigate to "Embeddings" in the sidebar
+2. Generate embeddings for standards and objectives
+3. Perform semantic searches with advanced filtering
+4. View usage statistics and export data

 ### 3. Test Processing Mode Toggle

-1. Go to Settings
+1. Go to Settings in the sidebar
-2. Switch between Cloud and Local modes
+2. Switch between Cloud and Local processing modes
 3. For Local mode:
    - Ensure Ollama is running: `ollama list`
    - Verify model status shows "Installed"
    - If not installed, click "Download Local Model"

+### 4. Test Enhanced Features

+#### Virtual Scrolling
+1. Perform a search that returns many results (>20 items)
+2. Enable virtual scrolling using the toggle button
+3. Verify smooth scrolling performance

+#### Export Functionality
+1. Go to Embeddings → Statistics tab
+2. Click "Export as CSV" or "Export as JSON"
+3. Verify the file downloads correctly

+#### Batch Operations
+1. Go to Embeddings → Batch tab
+2. Select a batch operation (e.g., "Regenerate All")
+3. Monitor progress tracking

-### 4. Demo Mode
+### 5. Demo Mode

 PocketMusec runs in single-user demo mode with no authentication required.
 All features are available immediately without login or user management.